laviva-cs/Alldit/README.md

 <h1 align="center">Alldit</h1>

-Help you audit words and phrases via English definitions and pronouncations!
+Help you on dictations for words and phrases via English definitions and pronouncations!
 Comprehensive practices for your English!

-Supported by: Merriam Webster dictionary API &amp; PyQt5 & MongoDB
+Supported by: Merriam Webster dictionary API & PyQt5 & MongoDB

 English | [简体中文](./README-zh_CN.md)